noi-techpark/documentation/FLIGHTRULES.md

-# Flight rules for ODH
+# Flight rules for the Core Team of the Open Data Hub

 #### What are "flight rules"?